 Make Your Folders Smaller

 The other day I imported about 500 photos from a days shoot.
 There was about a 7 second lag on any changes I made.
-I restarted my computer nothing worked so what I ended up doing was breaking that folder into two smaller folders.
-One with about 200 photos the other with closer to 300.
+I restarted my computer, but nothing worked, so what I ended up doing was breaking that folder into two smaller folders.
+One has about 200 photos, and the other has closer to 300.
 Problem solved, Lightroom began performing fast again.
-No idea why but it worked for that instance.
-Update: It seems with newer version I no longer have this problem.
+I have no idea why, but it worked for that instance.
+Update: It seems that I no longer have this problem with the newer version.

 Increase Your Cache

 I see people say this one a lot.
-I’ve never noticed it helping but maybe it will do something for some situations.
-Go into Lightroom and into your preferences.
-In file handling towards the bottom there is an option to increase your camera raw cache settings.
+I’ve never noticed it helping, but it may do something in some situations.
+Go into Lightroom and your preferences.
+In file handling towards the bottom, you can increase your camera raw cache settings.
 Change it to like 5 or 10 GB.
-Also take this opportunity to purge your cache.
+Also, take this opportunity to purge your cache.

 Change Your Camera Raw Compatibility

-In your preferences under the file handling tab there is on option to change your camera raw compatibility.
+In your preferences, under the file handling tab, there is an option to change your camera raw compatibility.
 Try changing it to the latest camera raw.
-Or if you’re on the latest try rolling back to the previous.
-Not sure what this will do but I’ve seen people say to do this.
+Or, if you’re on the latest, try rolling back to the previous.
+I’m not sure what this will do, but I’ve seen people say to do this.

 Trash Your Preferences

-If you’re like me you’ve been updating your Lightroom software since Lightroom 2 across several different operating systems.
-Chances are things are messed up.
-This to me makes the most sense.
-I’m a Final Cut Pro editor and it’s very easy for the preferences to get messed up and tweak everything out little by little.
+If you’re like me, you’ve been updating your Lightroom software since Lightroom 2 across several different operating systems.
+Chances are, things are messed up.
+This, to me, makes the most sense.
+I’m a Final Cut Pro editor, and it’s very easy for my preferences to get messed up, so I tweak everything little by little.
 So try deleting your Lightroom Preferences so it can write new ones.
 Just be sure to back them up onto your desktop first.

 /Users/MacBook/Library/Preferences/com.adobe.Lightroom4.plist